Enhanced Local Explainability and Trust Scores with Random Forest Proximities: Regression Use Case: Corporate Bond Price Discovery

-To illustrate the use of GAP proximities in the context of the RF model, we use focus on the task of price discovery in the US corporate bond market \cite{sommer2016liquidity,madhavan2022trading,fabozzi2011handbook}.
-The corporate bond market is substantially less liquid than the equity market, with many securities trading less than once per day, so that there is often a lack of transparency as to the fair price of the security.
+To illustrate the use of GAP proximities in the context of the RF regression, we focus on the task of price discovery in the US corporate bond market \cite{sommer2016liquidity,madhavan2022trading,fabozzi2011handbook}.
+The corporate bond market is substantially less liquid than the equity market, with many securities trading less than once per day, so there is often a lack of transparency as to the fair price of the security.
 By training an RF on trades across the universe of corporate bonds, we can make use of information from securities that trade more often to improve our predictions for the prices of less liquid bonds.
-Note however that our primary goal is not accuracy in price discovery for corporate bonds, but rather to demonstrate that a novel, alternative instance-based approach to explainability based on RF GAP proximities can help to uncover reasons for the model's success or failure, in a way that SHAP cannot.
+Note however that our primary goal here is to demonstrate that a novel, alternative instance-based approach to explainability based on RF GAP proximities can help to uncover reasons for the model's success or failure, in a way that SHAP alone cannot.